aws-samples/amazon-chime-pstn-audio-with-amazon-lex/site/README.md

-# Amazon Chime Click-To-Call Starter Project Client
+## Amazon Chime SDK With Amazon Lex Bot for Existing Contact Centers SIP Client

 ## To Use